 - No garbage, plastic gloves, foil wrappers, plastic straws or plastic stir-sticks

-Each multi-family unit will receive a recycling tote bag, a countertop pail to collect food scraps and outreach materials to explain the program.
+All multi-family complexes in Sunnyvale have food scraps recycling.
+Each unit should have a countertop pail to collect food scraps and outreach materials to explain the program.
 You can reuse produce, bread or other plastic bags (as long as they are clear) or even wrap the food scraps in newspaper.
 When your pail is full, place your scraps into the food scraps only cart, bin or chute in your complex.

 Your food scraps are turned into: